-Join Leslie Crutchfield for an in-depth discussion in this video Motivating and keeping top talent, part of Nonprofit Fundamentals.
+Join Leslie Crutchfield for an in-depth discussion in this video Motivating and keeping top talent, part of Nonprofit Management Foundations.

 - The business management guru, Frederick Herzberg, asked this question more than a half-century ago.
 One More Time: What motivates employees?
 Here's a clue to the answer: It's not money.
 Really, it's not about the money.
 Research shows that the strongest motivators for employees, the things that keep people working hard for your organization, are non-material factors.
 Things like autonomy, the ability to control their work.
 Achievement, the sense that they are contributing directly to progress.

 Recognition, and the possibility for advancement.
 These are the most powerful motivators.
 I think this is lucky for non-profits.
 Because one critical defining characteristic of the non-profit sector is that non-profit jobs pay less.
 Unfortunately, often far less than corporations and sometimes government.
 In one study of physicians, for instance, it showed that doctors of equal training and seniority, who are employed by non-profit hospitals, had lower wages than those in private practices or public institutions.